silinternational/terraform-aws-serverless-user/README.md

  - `aws_region` - A valid AWS region where this lambda will be deployed, example: `us-east-1`

 ## Optional Inputs
+ - `aws_region_policy`  - The region to use in creating the IAM policy document.
+Use "*" to allowing deployment to all regions.
+Default: `"us-east-1"`
  - `extra_policies`     - Optionally provide additional inline policies to attach to user.
 Default: `[]`
  - `policy_override`    - Optionally provide a json policy to use instead of default.
 Default: `""`
  - `username`           - Optionally provide a username for the serverless user.
 It defaults to `app_name-serverless`